Effect on leave entitlements

-The scheme doesn't change any of your employee’s existing leave entitlements.
+It also doesn't change any of your their existing leave entitlements.
 Your employee’s Parental Leave Pay or Dad and Partner Pay is in addition to their employer provided leave entitlements.

-The existing minimum entitlement to unpaid parental leave for long term employees, as set out in the National Employment Standards under the Fair Work Act 2009, is unchanged.
+The existing minimum entitlement to unpaid parental leave for long term employees, is unchanged.
+The National Employment Standards under the Fair Work Act 2009 sets out this entitlement.

-Parental Leave Pay or Dad and Partner Pay won't result in the accrual of any additional leave entitlements for your employee.
+Your employee getting Parental Leave Pay or Dad and Partner Pay doesn’t mean they’ll get additional leave entitlements.

-If you currently provide paid maternity or parental leave through an industrial agreement or law, you can’t withdraw the entitlement to that leave during the life of the agreement or law.
+You may currently provide paid maternity or parental leave through an industrial agreement or law.
+If you do you can’t withdraw the entitlement to that leave while the agreement or law is in effect.

-Read more about employment entitlements, workplace obligations or the Fair Work Act 2009, on the Fair Work Ombudsman website.
+Read more about employment entitlements, workplace obligations or the Fair Work Act 2009.
+Visit the Fair Work Ombudsman website.